-In the financial year 2023-24, the implications of the Police Reform and Social Responsibility Act 2011 continued for the two corporations' sole of the Office of the Police and Crime Commissioner (OPCC) and the Office of the Chief Constable (OCC).
-The year was the third year of Rupert Matthew's term in office and the paragraphs below detail the governance and assurance arrangements that have been in place throughout the year.
+In the financial year 2024-25, the implications of the Police Reform and Social Responsibility Act 2011 continued for the two corporations' sole of the Office of the Police and Crime Commissioner (OPCC) and the Office of the Chief Constable (OCC).
+Rupert Matthews was re-elected as the Police and Crime Commissioner for Leicestershire on 2nd May 2024, undertaking his second term in office.

+The paragraphs below detail the governance and assurance arrangements that have been in place throughout the year.

-1) Scope of Responsibility
+Scope of Responsibility